tardate/LittleArduinoProjects/README.md

-# 362 Little Electronics and Arduino Projects
+# 363 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioEffectsChips/H83A](./Electronics101/AudioEffectsChips/H83A) - figuring out how to use the H-83A "12 songs" music chip.
+> Latest addition:sparkles: [BoldportClub/binco](./BoldportClub/binco) - BINCO is a little up or down "fidget" counter, Project #19 of the Boldport Club.

 Just my collection of electronics projects, many involving an Arduino in one way or another.